Conferences and Live Performance

 Single to multi-camera coverage offering clean audio with professional edits for conference recaps and future promotions.
-Packages include edits with custom graphics, presentation slides, testimonials, photography, full speaker presentations, event highlight reels (see samples below) and web-ready digital files.
-If you're a professional speaker in need of a video for your resume, then contact us today!
+Packages include edits with custom graphics, presentation slides, testimonials, photography, full speaker presentations, and event highlight reels (see samples below).
+If you're a professional speaker or performance artist in need of a video for your resume, then contact us today!

 Marketing, Non-Profit, Real Estate, Social Media, Testimonials...and the list goes on.

-I started Artistic Eye Productions 15 years ago to help clients achieve their personal and business goals through the powerful medium of video.
+I started Artistic Eye Productions to help clients achieve their personal and business goals through the powerful medium of video.
 My job is to engage your audience using artistic visuals and crisp audio.
 Cinema is one of the strongest and widely used forms of communication today and it continues to grow.
-500 million people watch Facebook videos every day (reported by business2community).
+85% of all internet users in the USA watched online content (Statista) and videos attract nearly 300% more traffic (MarketingSherpa).
 Peter Roybal, Product Manager of LinkedIn states, "Video has become one of the key drivers for member engagement on LinkedIn."
-If you don't have a video showcasing your wares then you won't have customers.
+Nearly 50% of internet users look for video related to a product or service before visiting a store (Hubspot).
 Businesses that can leverage the influence of video will have an edge over their competition.
 Find out more about my philosophy on video in the section below Video 101.

 Education: BFA, Winthrop University